Calla Lily Care Guide for Beginners (Indoor & Outdoor)

 Are Calla Lilies Toxic to Pets?

-For best results, plant the bulbs with the “eyes” pointing upward.
-The bottom side of the rhizome is rounded, while the top side has a circular indentation that resembles an eye.
+Plant the rhizomes (bulbs) with the “eyes” pointing up.
+The bottom of the rhizome is smooth and round, while the top has a circular indentation that looks like an eye.

-Why do Leaves on Calla Lily Turn Yellow?
+Why Are My Calla Lily Leaves Turning Yellow?

 Are Calla Lilies Prone to Diseases and Pests?